beNative/jupyter_examples/README.md

-# A collection of notebooks demomstrating basic language features and packages
+# A collection of notebooks demonstrating basic language features and packages